 In the eyes of the media, whiplash has a bad reputation.
-But those who have suffered whiplash know it can be a crippling injury that results in you having to put your life on hold.
+But those who’ve suffered whiplash know it can be a crippling injury that results in you having to put your life on hold.

-Whiplash typically refers to a specific type of neck injury that is caused by a sudden jolt or jerk, causing the tissues in the neck to move quickly and beyond their natural range of motion.
+Whiplash typically refers to a specific type of neck injury that’s caused by a sudden jolt or jerk, causing the tissues in the neck to move quickly and beyond their natural range of motion.

 Because whiplash is typically a soft tissue injury affecting the ligaments, tendons and muscles in the neck, the pain can get increasingly worse.

 It’s not uncommon for whiplash injuries to result in more than a sprain.
 For example, your accident may have caused a fracture in your neck, or caused damage to your spine.

 Fractures and spinal injuries can be particularly serious and can even lead to lifelong pain, so if you’re concerned you should seek medical attention as soon as symptoms appear.

 Typical symptoms of whiplash and neck injuries include:

 Claiming may not be the first thing somebody thinks about when suffering whiplash, but compensation can really help you get back to where you were before your injury.

 For example, it’s quite likely that you’ve had to take time off work.
 This may be the result of being unable to work due restricted movement or because you’re simply in too much pain, but either way it’s likely you’ll have received less pay.